 The value of your podcast audience

-In figuring out how to promote your podcast in 2020 you need to realize that podcasting is hard work.
-It requires an investment of time, energy, and perhaps budget, but that is also the reason it makes each listener so valuable.
+In figuring out how to promote your podcast in 2024, you must realize that podcasting is hard work.
+It requires an investment of time, energy, and perhaps budget, which is why it makes each listener so valuable.

 The average person listens to only seven podcasts.
 That may sound like a lot of podcasts.
 But compare that to the number of blogs the average person reads or how many YouTube channels they watch.

 People are actually much more committed to podcasts than anything else.

 So, all that effort you put into getting your first 100 listeners is worth it.
 Those 100 listeners will likely stick around.
 They will hopefully recommend other people listen.
 And that really helps.